No Products in the Cart

-It is the "life thread" of our cultural existence.
-During the fight to restore our Federal status that was taken from us due to the Termination Act, our pottery tradition established that pottery had and still is a part of our cultural existence.
+Pottery is the "life thread" of our cultural existence.
+During the fight to restore our Federal status that was taken from us in the Termination Act, our pottery tradition established that pottery had and still is a part of our cultural existence.

-One historian has even gone as far to state that "South Carolina is home to the only Native American pottery tradition with an unbroken line of descent from pre-Columbian times to the present.
+One historian has even stated that "South Carolina is home to the only Native American pottery tradition with an unbroken line of descent from pre-Columbian times to the present.
 It is the only such community to survive east of the famed pottery-making Pueblos of New Mexico."

 The trail is based on one of the Catawba folk tales, the Yehasuri (Little Wild Indians).
 They are inhabitants of the Catawba Spirit World and exemplify the Catawba Cultural Center, providing the trail with a story, a purpose, and an atmosphere of authenticity sure to leave the flavor of a true experience.

 The trail is approximately 1.5 miles round trip with about a 50-foot elevation.
 The difficulty of the trail is classified as Easy.
 There are benches along the way to rest and most of the time the trail is shaded.
 Enjoy your walk and keep a look out for the "Little Wild Indians" for whom the trail was named.
 Remember that the Yehasuri Trail is a compilation of living exhibits, a time line and a nature walk.
 This is a nature trail so keep your eyes out for the moderate wildlife that call this home.
 We encourage you to take time to check off which species you see and to learn the Catawba names of each species.